Glossary

 replayis on, bounded to the reader’s ACL and optionally toreplayWindow.
 SPEC §7 -

-Instance (id): a connected participant; its id is a stable per-connection identifier (in the auth binding, an Ed25519 nkey public key) used identically as sender, presence key, and durable name.
+Instance (id): a connected participant; its id is its principal (below), used identically as sender, presence key, and durable name.
 SPEC §2

 -